marcmuli/QuickPokeBot/README.md

 ### 100Kexp/hour++ BOT, simple, fast.
 Check external.config file before starting.
 Try to set the fastest requestDelay parameter you can use.
 This will make the bot faster.
 But if it is too low the bot will keep restarting.

+If you use google 2 step authentication you need to [GENERATE AN APP PASSWORD HERE](https://security.google.com/settings/security/apppasswords)

 ##[DOWNLOAD QuickPokeBOT 1.2!](https://github.com/fededevi/QuickPokeBot/releases/download/1.2/QuickPokeBOT.1.2.rar)